richdevboston/dfViewer/README.md

 libpng warning: cHRM: inconsistent chromaticities<br>
 libpng warning: iCCP: known incorrect sRGB profile<br>
 libpng warning: cHRM: inconsistent chromaticities<br>
+PyQT4 is NOT compatible with current version of PyQT5.
+This should be run in a legacy PyQT4 virtual environment.
+It will take considerable effort to update this to PyQT5 because many PyQT5 interfaces are different.
+See the website here for the differences between PyQT4 and PyQT5:  https://doc.bccnsoft.com/docs/PyQt5/pyqt4_differences.html

 #### Screenshots
 Main Window<br>